spensbot/Polyglot/README.md

 Polyglot learns your language level and presents you with real world text that push your knowledge

+The idea is to be as automated as possible.
+The analyzer parses text to determine word frequency and difficulty.
+Then the algo tries to present users with sentences and paragraphs that best fit their language level.
+Showing less difficult words to new users.
+It remembers which words users knew, and which words users needed to look up.

+At some point, I would like to add ML sentence translation via a google-tranlate-like API

 ## Why

 Popular language learning apps like Duolingo do a decent job of laying the foundation for learning a language, but they fail to bring learners to the point of conversation.
 Polyglot bridges the gap between typical language apps and fluency by fleshing out a users grammar and vocab.

+## Where it's at

+Polyglot is an idea I'm trying.
+I'm not sure how well it will work, but it's a cool idea

 ## Features